Gov. Abbott Drops Border Inspections Order After Texas, Mexico Reach Deals

 "This historic memorandum of understanding between Texas and Nuevo León is a major step in the Lone Star State's efforts to secure the border in the federal government's absence," Abbott added.

-The Tamaulipas governor was the last to reach an understanding with the state of Texas, allowing Gov. Abbott to officially scale back the order.
+The Tamaulipas governor was the last to reach an understanding with the state of Texas, allowing Governor Abbott to officially scale back the order.

 A few days ago, the American Trucking Association called the inspections "wholly flawed, redundant and adding considerable weight on an already strained supply chain."

-And one Customs agent in Mexico reportedly estimated the losses at millions of dollars a day, which didn't cover the logistical problems from all the traffic delays.
+And one customs agents in Mexico reportedly estimated the losses at millions of dollars a day, which didn't even cover the logistical problems from all the traffic delays.

-According to The Associated Press, the U.S. imported $390.7 billion worth of goods from Mexico last year — running second only to China.
+According to AP, the U.S. imported $390.7 billion worth of goods from Mexico last year — running only second to China.

 Earlier this week, Sen. Kyrsten Sinema, D-Ariz., sent a letter to the Biden administration, imploring it to suspend the repeal of Title 42 — at least until an alternative program or comprehensive response could be put in place.